 and wear a non-permethrin treated uniform.

-An ACU Permethrin will be worn by soldiers in possession of this
+An ACU Permethrin will be worn by Soldiers with this temporary

 to reduce the risk of insect-borne hazards while in deployed